Pros & Cons of Multi Family Living

 Living in a home that is attached to another home has advantages and disadvantages.
 Some have likened it to being stuck on a boat with another family

 However, it can offer many advantages.
 The more people in the boat means less rowing for you.
 What am I talking about?
-Living under the same roof as your neighbour can mean overall cheaper expenses.
-IE improvements, renovations and utilities.
+Living under the same roof as your neighbor can mean overall cheaper expenses.
+IE improvements, renovations, and utilities.

-In this article we would like to share some tips that will help you to get the most of living in a duplex, triplex or four-plex.
+In this article, we would like to share some tips that will help you to get the most out of living in a duplex, triplex, or four-plex.
 Including:

 Proper Communication

-Communication between you and your neighbour needs to happen.
-Avoid fighting with your neighbour otherwise you’ll always be fighting.
+Communication between you and your neighbor needs to happen.
+Avoid fighting with your neighbor otherwise, you’ll always be fighting.

 Remember to talk to the right person.
 You don’t deal with the renter, you deal with the owner.
 So as soon as you move in ask for the owners contact information.